Click here to Skip to main content

 If you define multiple domains, such as:

-Then the package attempts to spread the files over the available domains (note that you can add more than 2 domains if you want).
+Then CombineAndMinify attempts to spread the files over the available domains (note that you can add more than 2 domains if you want).
 This to get the browser to load more files in parallel.
 So if you have these image tags:

 You would wind up with:

-To create the subdomains, log into your account at your domain registrar and create the static1, static2, etc. subdomains (you can use any subdomain names you like).
+Log into your DNS name server to create the subdomains.
+If your site is hosted by an external hosting company, their control panel will probably let you create subdomains - if in doubt, ask them.
+Create the static1, static2, etc. subdomains (you can use any subdomain names you like).
 Make sure they point to the same IP address as your www subdomain.
 This way, you don't have to physically move your static files.
 Note that every subdomain that is not your www subdomain acts as a "cookieless" subdomain - it isn't like there are special "cookieless" subdomains as such.

 enableCookielessDomains